UBC-CIC/Document-Smart-Search/docs/deploymentGuide.md

 Similarly, if you only have new topics or mandates to ingest for batch `2025_06_01`, you just need to upload the new `csv` files to the `topics_mandates_data` folder.
 Y

 If you have **BOTH** new html urls and topics or mandates to ingest for batch `2025_06_01`, do it as if it is a fresh deployment (`full_update`).

+**Note for the Topic Modelling mode**:

+By default, the data pipeline will use `retrain` for the `topic_modelling_mode`  to signify that you want to retrain the BERTopic model every time you run the data pipeline.
+You can also choose to use `predict` to use the existing BERTopic model and just classify new documents.
+For first time deployment, you must use `retrain`.
+For more information on the topic modelling mode, please refer to the [Topic Modelling](./deepdive/topicModelling.md) documentation.

 ### Task 2: Build AWS Amplify App